AlexsLemonade/scpca-docs/docs/download_files.md

 ## Spatial transcriptomics libraries

-If a sample includes a library processed using spatial transcriptomics, the spatial transcriptomics output files will be available as a separate download from the single-cell/single-nuclei gene expression data by selecting "Spatial" as the modality (see more on {ref}`modalities <download_options:modalities>`).
+If a sample includes a library processed using spatial transcriptomics, you can obtain the spatial transcriptomics output files as a separate download from the single-cell/single-nuclei gene expression data by selecting "Spatial" as the modality (see more on {ref}`modality download options<download_options:modalities>`).

 For all spatial transcriptomics libraries, a `SCPCL000000_spatial` folder will be nested inside the corresponding sample folder in the download.
 Inside that folder will be the following folders and files: